Thinking of getting an Executive Condominium (EC), but unsure of the process? Rest assured, you’re not the only one.

-To book your flat and secure your Option to Purchase, you’ll need to fork over the 5 percent Booking Fee.
 You’ll then receive a set of Property Details Information (or ‘PDI’) documents – this is a set of all the floor plans, rules and regulations, offered items and other documents relating to your unit.
-You’ll be asked to read and agree to the terms and details in the PDI documents by initialling on all the pages.
+Afterwards, you’ll be asked to go through the terms and details in the PDI documents.

-If you intend to use your CPF monies (including any CPF Housing Grant that you’re eligible for) to pay for your unit, be sure to complete and send the CPF Withdrawal Form RPS/1A (Residential Properties Scheme) directly to the CPF Board for processing once you’ve booked your unit.
+If you intend to use your CPF monies (including any CPF Housing Grant that you’re eligible for) to pay for your unit, be sure to complete and send the CPF Withdrawal Form RPS/1A (Residential Properties Scheme) to the CPF Board once you’ve booked your unit.

 While you’re waiting for HDB’s approval, this is a good time to appoint solicitors to act for you in your purchase, as well as contact the bank to finalise the details of your loan.

-On the loan front, get the terms of the loan ironed out, and have your bank issue a Letter of Offer (LO).
-You’ll need to provide the bank with the usual documents, along with a copy of the Option.
+On the loan front, get the loan terms ironed out, and have your bank issue a Letter of Offer (LO).
+You’ll need to provide the bank with the usual documents, along with a copy of the Option to Purchase.